OCA/odoo-community.org/05_bylaws.md

 ### Article 5

-Any physical or moral person may request to join: (i) if, through their commitment or actions, they have proved their attachment to the aims of the Association, and (ii) they are not salaried by the Association.
+Any physical person may request to join: (i) if, through their commitment or actions, they have proved their attachment to the aims of the Association, and (ii) they are not salaried by the Association.

 The Association comprises:
 Active members